JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ## Covariance

-In Java, you can’t pass a collection with a descendant type to a function that takes a collection of the ancestor type.
+In Java, you can't pass a collection with a descendant type to a function that takes a collection of the ancestor type.
 For example, if `Rectangle` extends `Shape`, you can't pass a collection of `Rectangle` elements to a function that takes a collection of `Shape` elements.
 To make the code compilable, use the type `? extends Shape`, so the function can take collections with any inheritors of `Shape`: